logo for the-organic-gardener.com on Planting Potatoes

 How To Chit Your Potatoes

-All you need is cardboard containers such as egg cartons or an empty seed trays.
-The shoots are concentrated at one end of the potato tuber known as the 'rose end'.
+The shoots known as 'potato eyes' are concentrated at one end of the potato tuber known as the 'rose end'.
 Notice that the opposite end has the scar where the stalk attached it to the mother plant.

 Set the tubers in the box 'rose end' up - add name labels if necessary.
-Place the box in a light frost free place but not too warm.
+Egg cartons or empty seed trays are ideal for boxes.
+Then place the box in a light frost free place.
+Your potato tubers will start to shoot out.

 The potatoes are ready for planting when the shoots are strong and thick and about 1 inch long.